 The Winners Gallery and the Official Contest for the Find of the Month.

 Rules for The Fossil Forum's Vertebrate and Invertebrate/Plant Find of the Month Contests

 1. You find a great Vertebrate Fossil or Invertebrate/Plant Fossil!
 Only fossils found by you.
 NO PURCHASED FOSSILS.

 2. Post your entry in the Find of the Month topic.
 Use a separate post for each entry.
 (Only two entries per contest category.)

+(Please make sure you arrange for photos if someone else is preparing your fossil find and completes the prep requirements in the contest month.)
 4. You must include the Date of your Discovery (when found in the contest month); or the Date of Preparation Completion and Discovery date (if not found in the contest month).

 5.Before and After Preparation photos must be submitted for prepped specimens not found during the Month of the Contest.